MAP Test Math

 • RIT range: 218-221

 Jack needs to buy an aquarium for his new fish.
-He sees two aquariums in the shop, one that measures 20 in x 10 in x 12 in and another that measures 20 in x 8 in x 15 in.
-Jack knows they are the same, so he buys the newer one.
-Which property does John use to know they are the same?
+He sees two aquariums in the shop.
+One measures 20 in × 10 in × 12 in and another measures 20 in × 8 in × 15 in.
+Jack knows they are the same size, so he buys the newer one.
+Which property shows that they are the same?

 1. Both aquariums have the same height